burakozzdemir/apple-app/README.md

 - [Mui Material] - Mui Material is an open-source project that features React components that implement Google's Material Design.
 - [React Formik and Yup] - Formik is the world's most popular open source form library for React and React Native.
 - [Bootstrap 5.2.0] - Powerful, extensible, and feature-packed frontend toolkit.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins.
-- [Visual-Studio] -Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
+- [Visual-Studio-Code] - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.

 ## Features and Functionality

 - E-Commerce Web Application
 - Add Cart
-- Delete Card
+- Delete Cart
 - Single Page Application
 - 8 different pages with React Router v6
 - Login Authentication
 - Form Validation
-- Create Mock Api
+- Create Backend Server and to Heroku Deploy
 - Clone this repo

 ### How to build?